nowikat/nowikat/README.md

 Software testing is a field that has intrigued me the most.
 I am especially fascinated by the possibilities of automation.
 My professional experience will be particularly valuable in testing accounting software or payment applications.
 Moreover, I'm interested in AI-based applications, especially those for language learning due to my background in English Philology.
+My dream job is to work on developing such applications!

 ## Courses
 **GOIT - QA Manual**💻
 During the course I learned about the tools: